bohdan-s/SunGather/README.md

 A collection of exports are available:

 * console:    Output information to console, useful for troubleshooting
-* http:     Output to a simple website, default http://localhost:8080 or http://\<serverip\>:8080
+* webserver:  Output to a simple website, default http://localhost:8080 or http://\<serverip\>:8080
 * mqtt:       Output to a pre-existing MQTT server, needed for Home Assistant integration
 * pvoutput:   Output to PVOutput.org, requires account and solar is set up on website first.
+* InfluxDB:   Output directly to InfluxDB, can then be used by Grafana, etc..

 ## Registers